richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 ## Internet Engineering Task Force (IETF)

-The IETF is an open international community of network designers, operators, vendors, researchers, and other interested parties who are concerned with the evolution of the Internet architecture and the smooth operation of the Internet.
+The IETF is an open international community of network designers, operators, implementors, researchers, and other interested parties who are concerned with the evolution of the Internet architecture and the smooth operation of the Internet.
 It is the principal body engaged